 This link displays a simple example application for dassmonarch Perl API to GroundWork Monarch.
 This is not for the SOAP interface, only for the local class.

-The scripts all live in the /usr/local/groundwork/core/monarch/bin directory.
+The new scripts all live in the /usr/local/groundwork/core/monarch/bin directory.

 There are two means to obtain simple documentation on each of these scripts.
 The first is to run perldoc on the script; this will produce documentation in the style of a man page.
 For example:

 Very terse documentation is also available by running the script with the -h option.
 This mostly just shows the available command-line options, with little explanation.
 For example:

 In addition to those scripts, which are directly associated with the dassmonarch package, we have also added two other scripts:

 - monarch_assign_contactgroups_to_hostgroup_hosts_and_host_services - This can be used to manage contact groups at the hostgroup level and can save you from having to crawl through a lot of screens to manually do a lot of configuration work.
 Currently, there is no perldoc documentation for this script, but the -h option will spill out a long usage message, which currently reads like this:

 - monarch_restore_from_backup - This is referenced by the new Backup code within the Monarch UI.
 This script is not run automatically from the UI (Configuration > Control > Backup and restore).
 Instead, when you request the UI to restore a particular backup, it instead composes the full invocation of this script that you will need to run from the command line, and displays that command in the browser.
 Documentation is available in both perldoc and -h forms.